DrishtiShrrrma/music-source-separation/README.md

 **DEMUCS Description:**
 - Waveform-to-Waveform model
-- Demucs takes a stereo mixture as input and outputs a stereo estimate for each source (C = 2).
+- Similar to Conv-Tasnet, Demucs directly operates on the raw input waveform and generates a waveform for each source.
+In other words, Demucs takes a stereo mixture as input and outputs a stereo estimate for each source (C = 2).
-- It is an encoder/decoder architecture composed of a **convolutional encoder, a bidirectional LSTM, and a convolutional decoder, with the encoder and decoder linked with skip U-Net connections.**
+- It is an encoder/decoder architecture composed of a **convolutional encoder, a bidirectional LSTM, and a convolutional decoder (based on wide transposed convolutions with large strides), with the encoder and decoder linked with skip U-Net connections.**
+- A bidirectional LSTM between the encoder and the decoder, increasing the number of channels exponentially with depth, gated linear units as activation function which also allow for masking, and a new initialization scheme.
 - With proper data augmentation, Demucs surpasses all state-of-the-art architecture in the waveform or spectrogram domain by at least 0.3 dB of SDR.
 - However, their is no clear winner between waveform and spectrogram domain models, as the former seems to dominate for the bass and drums sources, while the latter obtain the best performance on the vocals and other sources, as measured both by objective metrics and human evaluations.
 - Spectrogram domain models have an advantage when the content is mostly harmonic and fast changing, while for sources without harmonicity (drums) or with strong and emphasized attack regimes (bass), waveform domain will better preserve the structure of the music source.
+- Inspired by models for music synthesis rather than masking approaches.
+-

 ![image](https://user-images.githubusercontent.com/129742046/230777568-c2ba40fa-d839-4300-9ba3-f3bc29eea57d.png)